How is chronic kidney disease managed?

-- Make sure a good supply of fresh water is always available, and cats should be encouraged to drink by offering water from different bowls, etc.
+- Making sure a good supply of fresh water is always available, and cats should be encouraged to drink by offering water from different bowls, etc.

 - Using flavoured waters (chicken or tuna, for example) or water fountains to encourage drinking

 - Adding further water to the food (if tolerated without affecting the appetite)

 - Using intermittent intravenous fluid therapy at your vet clinic

 - Using intermittent sub-cutaneous fluid therapy which can be given at your vet clinic or sometime in the home environment

 If, despite using a low phosphate diet, blood phosphate levels remain high, using a phosphate binder added to the diet (such as lanthanum or calcium acetate) may be valuable.
 This is important as controlling blood phosphate levels appears to have a good protective effect on the kidneys in cats with CKD.

 Some cats with CKD develop low blood potassium levels.
 This can cause muscle weakness, can contribute to inappetence, and itself can worsen CKD.
 Where this is identified, potassium supplementation (usually potassium gluconate in the form of tablets, gel or powder added to the diet) is important.